The Golden Arm: Variations

-On a 1964 episode of his television series The Andy Griffith Show called Back To Nature, Andy Griffith's character Sheriff Andy Taylor tells the Golden Arm story to Barney, Gomer, and a group of children on a camping trip.
+On a 1964 episode of his television series The Andy Griffith Show called Back To Nature, Andy Griffith's character Sheriff Andy Taylor tells the Golden Arm story to Barney, Gomer, Opie, and a group of children on a camping trip.

 Mark Twain

 Mark Twain went on a reading tour with George Washington Cable in 1884–1885.
 During this tour he would constantly feature his "Ghost Stories" where he told the story of The Golden Arm.
 He would get reactions from the audience that involved jumping in their seats and screaming in fear.
 In his book How to Tell a Story and Other Essays he references The Golden Arm.
 It is written in that The Golden Arm is a Negro Ghost story, which he learned from his uncle's slave named Uncle Dan'l, and tells the reader to focus on the pause.
-He states it is a humorous story, most likely because people's reaction to it are funny, and explains to the reader how to tell the story to get such reactions.
+He states it is a humorous story, most likely because people's reactions to it are funny, and explains to the reader how to tell the story to get such reactions.
 He then tells the reader to practice using "The Golden Arm":

 On the platform I used to tell a negro ghost story that had a pause in front of the snapper on the end, and that pause was the most important thing in the whole story.
 If I got it the right length precisely, I could spring the finishing ejaculation with effect enough to make some impressible girl deliver a startled little yelp and jump out of her seat—and that was what I was after.
 This story was called "The Golden Arm," and was told in this fashion.
 You can practise with it yourself—and mind you look out for the pause and get it right.